-Because of these considerations, we’re following up our recent post about folding camp grills with other ways to enjoy a campfire wherever you go… without the wood or fire danger.
-In today’s post, we’re looking at a really great option – the portable propane fire pit.
-We’ll discuss what they are, and how they work, and we’ll take an in-depth look at some of the best portable propane fire pits on the market.
+Because of these considerations, we’re following up our post about folding camp grills with other ways to enjoy a campfire wherever you go… without the wood or fire danger.
+In this post, we’re examining a great option – the portable propane fire pit.
+We’ll discuss what they are, how they work, and we’ll take an in-depth look at some of the best portable propane fire pits on the market.

 What Is a Portable Propane Fire Pit?